DUP MP Wilson denies PM's climate sceptic claim

 Mr Johnson said the MP should look at a graph - presented by naturalist Sir David Attenborough at the COP26 climate summit in Glasgow this week - that tracked the rise of carbon concentration in the Earth's atmosphere.

-He said Mr Wilson had a "big objection to the science" and he accused the MP of climate scepticism.
+He said Mr Wilson had a "big objection to the science" and he accused the MP of being sceptical about climate change.

 Mr Wilson replied: "I'm not, I'm not."